La-La-La (Jay-Z song)

-"La-La-La" (alternatively known as "La-La-La (Excuse Me Miss Again)") is a song by the American hip hop recording artist Jay-Z. It was released on the 29th of April, 2003, as the second single released from the Bad Boys II soundtrack (it was later put on the album as the third track), and was also the lead and only single to Blueprint 2.1, a reissue of The Blueprint 2: The Gift & the Curse, where it became the 13th track on the album and the first bonus track on the 8th of April, a few weeks prior.
+"La-La-La" (alternatively known as "La-La-La (Excuse Me Miss Again)") is a song by American rapper Jay-Z. It was released on April 29, 2003, as the second single released from the Bad Boys II soundtrack (it was later put on the album as the third track), and was also the lead and only single to Blueprint 2.1, a reissue of The Blueprint 2: The Gift & the Curse, where it became the 13th track on the album and the first bonus track on the 8th of April, a few weeks prior.
 The song is a sequel to his previous single as a main artist, "Excuse Me Miss", as indicated by the alternate title to the song.

 Recording and release

 The song was recorded in March 2003 in Baseline Recording Studios and Master Sound Studios (based in New York City, New York and Virginia Beach, Virginia respectively).
 In an interview with Pitchfork, Chad Hugo of the Neptunes recalled: "There were just good vibes around 'La-La-La.'
 Back in the day it was like a celebration every time we finished a song: The engineer would play it back, and it was like a party before the party.
 I made the synth sound on this song by messing around with the sound design in some programs.
 There were two synth sounds, they call it a Hoover synth, and it has two layers to it, and one is de-tuned, so the song has this harsh, distorted feel.
 It's a track that gets the crowd hyped.
 That's a good motive to have for a song."

 The song was originally released on Blueprint 2.1, a reissue of Jay-Z's (at the time) new studio album, The Blueprint 2: The Gift and the Curse, as the 13th track and the first bonus track to the album on the 8th of April, 2003.
 It was then released as the lead single to the reissue on the 29th of April that same year.
 This single release doubled as the second single to the Bad Boys II soundtrack, where it became the third track to the album on the 15th of July, again, that same year.